Barium swallow / meal / follow through

 What happens during a barium swallow / meal / follow through?

-If images of your small bowel are needed you will be asked to wait in the waiting room while images are taken at intervals.
+If we need images of your small bowel, we will ask you to wait in the waiting room while we take images at intervals.

 If you have an injection, you will feel some minor discomfort.
 You might feel slight discomfort from your stomach being full of air.